create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 ## MFDouble/MFFloat Object

-The MFFloat object corresponds to a X3D MFFloat field.
+The MFDouble/MFFloat object corresponds to a X3D MFDouble/MFFloat field.
 It is used to store a one-dimensional array of SFFloat objects.
 Individual elements of the array can be referenced using the standard C-style dereferencing operator (e.g. *mfFloatObjectName*[*index*], where *index* is an integer-valued expression with 0<=*index*<length and length is the number of elements in the array).
 Assigning to an element with *index* > length results in the array being dynamically expanded to contain length elements.
 All elements not explicitly initialized are set to 0.0.

 ### Instance Creation Method(s)

-#### *mfFloatObjectName* = new **MFFloat** (*[number, number...]*)
+#### *mfFloat/DoubleObjectName* = new **MFDouble/MFFloat** (*[number, number...]*)

 The creation method can be passed 0 or more numeric-valued expressions to initialize the elements of the array.